Chiogros/corporate-marp-theme/README.md

 Go to Settings > Search _markdown.marp.theme_ > Add Item > Set the path to the theme stylesheet you downloaded.

+Go to Settings > Search _markdown.marp.enable-html_ > Check the box to enable HTML and access extra features.

 In your markdown file header:
 ```md
 ---